shansmith01/woocommerce-twitterbootstrap/README.md

-WooCommerce Twitter's Bootstrap Plugin
+WooCommerce Bootstrap 4 Plugin
 ======================================

-This plugin wraps your Woocommerce views in the Twitter's Bootstrap Grid.
+This plugin wraps your Woocommerce views in the Bootstrap Grid.
 Makes your views full responsive.
 No changes to your theme or other plugins needed.

+This plugin has been updated to use bootstrap 4 with woocomerce.

 Installation
 ------------